airbj31/Self-Study/07MACHINELEARNING/README.md

 ## Math Notations

 * vector : 1-Dimensional array. normally expressed as

 * n : number of observation.

 * p : number of variables that are available for use in making predictions. e.g) year,age,sex, and more..

-* $x_{i,j}$ is element of an X matrix, representing the value of the jth variable for the ith observation, where i = 1, 2,...,n and j = 1, 2,...,p.
+* $ x_{i,j} $ is element of an X matrix, representing the value of the jth variable for the ith observation, where i = 1, 2,...,n and j = 1, 2,...,p.

 $$ X = \left( \begin{array} {rrrr}